xbeat/Machine-Learning/README.md

 Architectural design patterns are reusable solutions to common problems in software design.
 They provide a structured approach to organizing code and improving system scalability, maintainability, and flexibility.
 In this presentation, we'll explore several key patterns and their implementation in Python.

+## Handling Non-Linear Relationships in Python

+Understanding Non-Linear Relationships in Data

+Non-linear relationships are common in real-world data, where the relationship between variables doesn't follow a straight line.
+This slideshow will explore techniques to handle and analyze non-linear relationships using Python, providing practical examples and code snippets.

 ## Comprehensive Guide to Code Smells

 Introduction to Code Smells